ktjhan/be-notablehealth/README.md

 # be-notablehealth

-clone the repo, instll npm, and run it. or you can go to [https://be-notablehealth.herokuapp.com/] to see the final product.
+clone the repo, install npm, and run it. or you can go to [https://be-notablehealth.herokuapp.com/] to see the final product.